tmorin/udom/README.md

 - the first item of the array *array1*: `array1[0]`
 - the field *field1* of the second item of the array *array2*: `array2[1].field1`

-The list iof handle HTML elements:
+The list of handled HTML elements is:

 - [HTMLInputElement]
 - [HTMLSelectElement]